-Body image issues that result from scaring after surgery, ostomy bags, fistula around the anal and genital area that make sex painful can take an emotional toll on a person’s sexual self-esteem.
-Fear of bowel accidents or of the sudden need to rush to the bathroom in the middle of what is supposed to be an erotic encounter sometimes pushes people in the direction of abandoning their need for sex, intimacy, and affection.
+Body image issues that result from scarring after surgery, ostomy bags, and fistula around the anal and genital area can make sex painful and take an emotional toll on your sexual self-esteem.
+Fear of bowel accidents or the sudden need to rush to the bathroom in the middle of an erotic encounter can dampen your enthusiasm for sex, intimacy, or affection.

-Romantic partners are also often left frustrated when patients pull away from them, avoid intimacy, and refuse to discuss feelings and methods that allow sex to still be possible.
-Fear of hurting someone physically during the act of intercourse by harming their ostomy area or causing them pain during sex due to fistulas can make a partner afraid to learn how to touch and make love to someone with Crohn’s disease.
+Each new relationship brings the task of disclosing your condition and explaining your Crohn’s symptoms and coping methods.
+Your partner may become frustrated if you pull away from them, avoid intimacy, or refuse to discuss feelings and methods that allow sex to be possible.
+They may fear hurting you physically during sex by harming your ostomy area or causing you pain during sex due to fistulas.
+This fear can make your partner afraid to touch or make love to you.

 Here’s a basic human fact that no one wants to talk about in life: Everyone poops.

 That’s in no way meant to minimize what you experience with Crohn’s.
 It’s just to say if you’re going to have an honest and mature conversation about sexuality, it has to include bodily functions.
 That way, when they don’t function the way you want them to, you can be more comfortable dealing with them.